 - Understanding your position when attacking and defending to support your team

-- Knowing where team mates are before receiving the ball so you can switch the field of play quickly
+- Knowing where team mates are before receiving the ball so you can switch the play quickly

 - How to close down space and break down opponents